-MATERIAL AND METHOD Study design
+Study design

-This study uses the Colaizzi phenomenological method to qualitatively analyze the intention and response of the public in voluntary COVID-19 laboratory test in Indonesia.
+This study used qualitative methods to analyze the intention and response of the public in voluntary COVID-19 laboratory test in Indonesia.
 Colaizzi's method of phenomenology focuses on the experiences and feelings of participants who can find common patterns rather than individual characteristics in the research subject.
 This scientific approach ensures the authenticity of the experiences gathered by the participants to comply with scientific standards.
 Qualitative research is considered relevant to answer why the phenomenon of inequality in COVID-19 laboratory tests can occur in Indonesia.
 This is based on the function of the qualitative design described in Tobing (2016), a qualitative research design is able to make researchers understand, explore, and uncover a fact of a sensitive phenomenon that can be obtained from the participant's answer.